 UW–Madison is excited that you are considering one or more of our academic programs for graduate school!
 The Graduate School offers a limited number of application fee grants to make sure that the application fee is not a barrier for students from our key recruiting initiatives.
-Fee grants are currently available to U.S. citizens and permanent resident applicants and students with DACA status who can document that they:
+Fee grants are currently available to U.S. citizens, permanent resident applicants and students with DACA status who can document that they:

 - participated in selected pipeline programs designed to prepare students for graduate studies and are completing or have completed their undergraduate education within the last two academic years,

-- were impacted by a recent natural disaster or other urgent, unexpected life event that has impacted their ability to pay for the application fee.
+- were impacted by a recent natural disaster or other urgent, unexpected life event in the past year that has impacted their ability to pay for the application fee.

 If any of the above criteria apply, please review and follow the instructions below.
 Applicants approved for fee grants will receive a coupon code to cover the application fee.
 If you have any questions about this process, please contact firstname.lastname@example.org.
 Each applicant may receive up to one (1) application fee grant from the Graduate School no matter how many eligibility categories they qualify for.

 Note: The Graduate School will verify your eligibility in any of the below criteria before providing a coupon code.
 This code must be entered on the payment page prior to the submission of your graduate application, as no application fee refunds are possible.
 Therefore, we encourage you to start the coupon code request process as early as possible, and at least five (5) business days prior to your earliest application deadline.

 1. Recognized pipeline programs: